lawsonlam07/ic-hack/README.md

 3. A final layer of customisation allows the user to tailor the commentator's style to better suit their needs.

 ## 🎗️ Charity: British Blind Sport
-While developing Ball Knowledge, we identified British Blind Sport (BBS) as our primary "North Star" for social impact.
-BBS is the UK’s leading charity dedicated to making sport accessible for the 340,000+ people in the UK living with sight loss.
+While developing Ball Knowledge, we aligned our goals with Access Sport, a charity dedicated to providing disabled and disadvantaged young people with access to the life-changing benefits of sport.

-Our project directly supports their mission through three key technological interventions:
+Our framework supports their "Inclusive Club Network" through three primary pillars:

-1. Closing the "Tactical Gap"
-Standard radio commentary often focuses on the score and the crowd's energy.
-However, for a blind athlete or fan, the most important data is spatial.
-By using Planar Homography, our system translates a 2D broadcast into a top-down coordinate system, allowing the AI to describe player positioning and court depth—data points that BBS coaches emphasize for tactical understanding.

-2. Democratizing Audio Description (AD)
-Currently, high-quality Audio Description is only available for professional Grand Slams.
-For the thousands of grassroots events supported by BBS, fans are often left without any descriptive aid.
-Ball Knowledge provides a zero-cost, scalable way for local clubs to make their tournament replays accessible, ensuring that every level of the sport is inclusive.

-3. Personalised Coaching Reviews
-Beyond spectatorship, we envision this tool being used by BBS athletes to review their own matches.
-By hearing their movements described back to them (e.g., "You were caught 3 meters behind the baseline on that return"), players can build a stronger mental map of their performance, aiding in training and skill development.

-"At its heart, sport is about the thrill of the movement and the strategy of the play.
-Our goal is to ensure that a visual impairment never means missing out on the story being told on the court."
+Digital Equity for Local Clubs Access Sport works in the UK’s most deprived areas where high-tech broadcast equipment is non-existent.
+Ball Knowledge brings "Grand Slam" level technology to local park courts.
+This can bring professional audio commentary to a local club match or youth tournament, allowing amateur athletes to feel like pros and local clubs to build more inclusive communities.

+Sensory-Friendly Spectatorship For neurodivergent fans, standard high-velocity commentary can cause sensory overload.
+Our platform offers a "Calm Mode" that replaces chaotic hype with a structured, descriptive narrative tailored to the user's sensory needs—aligning with Access Sport’s mission to create inclusive, welcoming environments for all.

+Scaling Volunteer Impact Grassroots clubs rely on volunteers who are often stretched thin.
+By automating descriptive commentary and match analysis, we empower these clubs to provide an accessible experience for parents and fans without needing extra human resources.

 ## 🌍 The Mission: Why This Matters
-For the 2.2 billion people globally living with vision impairment, following a fast-paced sport like tennis is an exercise in frustration.
-Current solutions - like standard radio commentary - often fail to describe:
+For many, following a fast-paced sport like tennis is an exercise in exclusion.
+Whether due to visual impairment, neurodivergence, or simply a lack of resources in local parks, standard broadcasts fail to provide an inclusive narrative.
+Current solutions often ignore:

-Positioning: Where is the player relative to the baseline?

-Tactics: Are they charging the net or being forced wide?
+Spatial Context: Where is the player positioned?
+Is a local youth player holding their ground or being forced wide?

-Physics: How close was that ball to the line?
+Sensory Needs: Standard commentary is often a chaotic "sensory minefield" of overlapping noise that can overwhelm neurodivergent fans.

+Grassroots Representation: Professional-grade analysis is usually a luxury of the elite, leaving local club matches and youth tournaments invisible.

-Ball Knowledge solves this by using AI to "see" the court and translate spatial data into a narrative that restores the viewer's mental model of the game.
+Ball Knowledge solves this by democratizing sports technology.
+We use AI to "see" the court, translating raw spatial data into a narrative that restores the viewer's mental model of the game—regardless of their sensory needs or the zip code of the court.

 ## ❤️ Social Impact & Charity Alignment
-We built this project with the aim of providing blind fans with a data-rich experience in mind.
-It has the advantage of that doesn't rely on a human being available to describe it.

-Our ptoject relates to the core values of Inclusion, Dignity, and Equity:
+We built Ball Knowledge to ensure that no fan or athlete is left on the sidelines.
+By removing the need for a sighted companion or a professional broadcast team, we provide a scalable solution for inclusive sport at every level.

+Our project is rooted in three core values:

-Independent Spectatorship: We provide the tools for blind fans to enjoy a match independently, without needing a sighted companion to explain the action.
+**Independent Spectatorship**: We provide the tools for blind and partially sighted fans to follow the "spatial story" of a match autonomously.
+By translating raw data into descriptive audio, we restore the dignity of an independent viewing experience.

-Empowering Grassroots Sport: High-quality audio description is currently a luxury reserved for the Grand Slams.
-We make it accessible for local club tournaments, youth games, and school matches - ensuring no community is left behind.
+**Democratizing the Grassroots**: High-quality commentary is currently a luxury reserved for the elite.
+We bring this "Grand Slam" experience to local park courts and youth tournaments, ensuring that disadvantaged communities have access to the same technology as professional academies.

-Autonomy through Choice: By allowing users to customize the "Persona" of the commentator, we respect the diverse ways people engage with sport, from data-driven analysis to hype-filled narration.
+**Sensory Autonomy**: We recognize that "one size fits all" commentary doesn't work for neurodivergent fans.
+By allowing users to choose between high-energy personas or "Calm Mode," we respect individual sensory needs and prevent cognitive overload.

 ## 🛠️ Algorithms
 A simplified rundown of the processes at work is as follows: